vinosatravel/www.vinosatravel.com/content/blog/getting-to-singapore/index.md

 - Those transiting/transferring through Singapore without seeking immigration clearance; and Residents travelling through the land checkpoints.
-- Please note that the SG Arrival Card is not a visa.
-You may refer to the requirements for entering Singapore for more information.

 ## Step 3: Pre-departure checklist;